THREE MODELS FOR CHANGE

 Co-curated by Ryan Kearney, Alice O’Rourke and Ariadne Tzika

-In collaboration with Grand Union and the University of Birmingham, Three Models for Change, took place at STRYX in Minerva Works, Digbeth, June 2018.
+In collaboration with Grand Union and the University of Birmingham.

-Three Models for Change was a group exhibition asserting the importance of historical awareness in establishing future potentials of communities.
-The works in this exhibition fluctuated between three actual and staged narratives: the formation of a fictional Quaker-punk band; the staging of cross-generational Queer histories; the uncertainty surrounding a newly formed volcanic island and its territorial disputes.
+Three Models for Change is a group exhibition asserting the importance of historical awareness in establishing future potentials of communities.
+The works in this exhibition fluctuate between three actual and staged narratives: the formation of a fictional Quaker-punk band; the staging of cross-generational Queer histories; the uncertainty surrounding a newly formed volcanic island and its territorial disputes.

 References to utopian moments, groups, and places question current socio-political systems, offering possible new ways of thinking and being.
 Three Models for Change is an ambiguous statement and this exhibition embodies neither utopian nor pragmatic outcomes, but instead provides a platform of shared histories to stimulate thoughts around alternative futures.

-This exhibition included existing work and new commissions by artists Chris Alton, Ian Giles and Greta Hauer.
+This exhibition includes existing work and new commissions by artists Chris Alton, Ian Giles and Greta Hauer.

 Chris Alton’s Still Anarchy brings together two seemingly separate groups, Quakers (mid-17th century) and Punks (mid-1970s).
 What at first appears to be a contradictory juxtaposition, both groups share several key similarities: they originate from periods of socio-political unrest and enact resistant strategies.
 This commissioned installation stages the potential of a fictional Quaker-punk band imagined by the artist.